Difference Between Annuity vs IRA

 Below is the top 13 difference between Annuity vs IRA:

-Both Annuities vs IRA are popular choices in the market; let us discuss some of the major Difference Between Annuity vs IRA.
+Annuities vs IRAs are popular choices in the market; let us discuss some of the major Difference Between Annuity vs IRAs.

 - An annuity is not tax-deductible, while the IRA is either partial or the entire amount is tax-deductible.